Skip to main content

 info

-The operator property is ignored when a rule has a valid match property.
-The match mode determines how the subquery is evaluated.
+When a rule has a valid match property, the operator property is ignored.
+The match mode determines subquery evaluation logic.

 Export format support